 Time & Place

-This course is being offered in a Scheduled Online Class format on Thursdays from 11:30am to 12:30pm Pacific.
-The course starts with an orientation session on September 13, 2018 and will run for 17 weeks (NO class on November 22, December 20, 27 and January 3), with the last wrap up session on January 31, 2019.
+This course is being offered in a Scheduled Online Class format on Thursdays from 11:30 am to 12:30 pm Pacific, starting with an orientation session on October 10, 2019.
+The class will run for 17 weeks (NO class on December 19, 26 and January 2 and 9), with the last wrap up session on February 27, 2020.

 If a course is cancelled by the Neufeld Institute due to insufficient enrolment or other unforeseen circumstances, all registrants will have the option of receiving a full refund or credit.